-The terminal checks the PIN status and the following procedures apply:
+The terminal checks the PIN and the following procedures apply:

-- if the PIN status is "blocked" and PIN is "enabled", the procedure ends and is finished unsuccessfully. - if the PIN status is "blocked" but PIN is "disabled", the procedure ends and is finished successfully.
-The terminal shall, however, accept applications which do not grant access rights when PIN is "blocked" and "disabled".
-In that case terminal shall consider those applications as "blocked". - if the PIN status is not "blocked" and PIN is "disabled", the procedure is finished successfully. - if the PIN status is not "blocked" and PIN is "enabled", the terminal uses the VERIFY PIN function.
+- If the PIN status is set "enabled" and the PIN is "blocked", the procedure ends and is finished unsuccessfully. - If the PIN status is set "disabled" and the PIN is "blocked", the procedure ends and is finished successfully.
+The terminal shall, however, accept applications which do not grant access rights when the PIN status is set "disabled" and the PIN is "blocked".
+In that case terminal shall consider those applications as "blocked". - If the PIN status is set "disabled" and the PIN is not "blocked", the procedure is finished successfully. - If the PIN status is set "enabled" and the PIN is not "blocked", the terminal uses the VERIFY PIN function.
 If the PIN presented by the terminal is equal to the corresponding PIN stored in the application, the procedure is finished successfully.
 If the PIN presented by the terminal is not equal to the PIN which protects the application, the procedure ends and is finished unsuccessfully.